 Both are long, strange-looking cuts of meat, and a lot of the time the two are often used interchangeably.
 So is there actually a difference?

-The main difference between the two comes down to how tough they are.
+The main difference between flank steak and skirt steak is how tough they are.
 Skirt steak is tougher thank flank, and carries a more intense flavor.
 This means that it can only be cooked as rare or medium-rare, and is usually best seared.
 If you prefer your steak well done or tender then I advise going for flank.

 What is flank steak?

 Flank steak is taken from the bottom abdominal area of the cow.
-Being the abdominal, this means that it is rich in muscle content and full of tough muscle fibers.
+Being the abdominal, this means that beef flank steak is rich in muscle content and full of tough muscle fibers.

 What does mean for the meat though?
 Well this makes the cut of meat very lean, and tough.

 It tends to be wider and thicker than skirt steak, and is definitely on the tough side.
 This toughness makes it especially important that its thinly sliced and cut against the grain.